Yamabe flow on manifolds with edges: Asymptotics of the heat kernel on simple edge spaces

 where in these coordinates $\tau, s, \widetilde{x}$ are the defining functions of tf, rf and ff respectively.
 For the bottom corner of the front face near the left hand side projective coordinates are obtained by interchanging the roles of $x$ and $\widetilde{x}$.
 Projective coordinates on $\mathscr{M}^2_h$ near temporal diagonal are given by

 In these coordinates tf is the face in the limit $|(S, U, Z)|\to \infty$, ff and td are defined by $\widetilde{x}, \eta$, respectively.
 The blow-down map $\beta: \mathscr{M}^2_h\to M^2_h$ is in local coordinates simply the coordinate change back to $(t, (x,y, z), (\widetilde{x},\wy, \widetilde{z}))$.
 The heat kernel lifts to a polyhomogeneous conormal distribution on $\mathscr{M}^2_h$ with product type expansions at the corners of the heat space, and with coefficients depending smoothly on the tangential variables.
-More precisely we have for asymptotically admissible edge metrics, notion introduced in \cite{MazVer:ATO}, which are incomplete edge metrics, satisfying conditions (i) and (ii) of Definition \ref{feasible}.
+More precisely we have for asymptotically admissible edge metrics the following

-\begin{thm} \textup{(\cite{MazVer:ATO})} Let $(M^m,g)$ be a simple edge space with an asymptotically admissible edge metric $g$.
+\begin{thm} \textup{(\cite[Theorem 1.2]{MazVer:ATO})} Let $(M^m,g)$ be a simple edge space with an asymptotically admissible edge metric $g$.
 Let the heat kernel associated to the Friedrichs extension of the corresponding Laplacian be denoted by $H$.
 The lift $\beta^*H$ is a polyhomogeneous conormal distribution on $\mathscr{M}^2_h$ of leading order $(-\dim M)$ at the front face ff, leading order $(-\dim M)$ at the temporal diagonal td, and continuous at the left and right boundary faces. $\beta^*H$ vanishes to infinite order at the temporal face tf and does not admit logarithmic terms in its asymptotic expansion at ff and td. \end{thm}

-The asymptotic behaviour of the heat kernel is in fact derived in \cite{MazVer:ATO} under a unitary transformation similar to \cite{BruSee:AIT}, which changes the leading order behaviour at ff.
-The precise argument is outlined in \cite{BDV:THE}.